Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Near-Optimality of the Discrete-Time Approximate McKean-Vlasov Solution for -Particle Interacting Diffusions

 In the paper so far, we established near optimality of time-discretized McKean-Vlasov solution for the original diffusion.
 In this section, we show that if a collection of interacting agents adopt the policy obtained from the discrete-time approximation of the McKean-Vlasov problem, this policy becomes near optimal under centralized information among all policies (and due to the relaxed information requirements of the policy obtained from the McKean-Vlasov solution, under all information structures where each agent only has access to local state and mean-field information).
 This is a computationally very important result as it is well known that solving problems with many agents becomes computationally intractactable.

-As noted earlier, it has been established that under various conditions the solution of the $N$-agent interacting particle system with centralized information structure admits an optimal solution which converges to the McKean-Vlasov solution as $N \to \infty$, see \cite{budhiraja2012large,fornasier2014mean,fornasier2019mean,lacker2017limit} in continuous-time under complementary conditions and setups, and \cite{sanjarisaldiy2024optimality} in discrete-time.
+As noted earlier, it has been established that under various conditions the solution of the $N$-agent interacting particle system with centralized information structure admits an optimal solution which converges to the McKean-Vlasov solution as $N \to \infty$, see \cite{budhiraja2012large,fornasier2014mean,fornasier2019mean,lacker2017limit} in continuous-time under complementary conditions and setups (including both deterministic and stochastic settings), and \cite{sanjarisaldiy2024optimality} in discrete-time.
 In this section, we bridge these findings in the context of our paper and develop asymptotic approximation results both in time and in the number of interacting agents.

 Consider a system of $N$ interacting particles (agents) evolving according to the controlled McKean–Vlasov dynamics.
 Specifically, each particle $i=1,\dots,N$ has state $X^{N,i}_t$ satisfying the SDE

 where $\{W^i\}$ are independent Brownian motions, $U^{N,i}_t$ is the control for particle $i$, and